 The fourth industrial revolution: the new electronics business

-Digital transformation presents us with new challenges, but also with numerous opportunities: let's see what the Internet of Things has to offer the startuppers and entrepreneurs of tomorrow.
+Digital transformation presents us with new challenges, but also with numerous opportunities, we know that very well at Hemargroup: let's see what the Internet of Things has to offer the startuppers and entrepreneurs of tomorrow.
 This technological platform is part of Industry 4.0 and inter-connects everything, not just computers and smartphones.

 We are living through what is known as the Fourth Industrial Revolution and, thanks to the Internet of Things, we are designing new products and services.
 These include devices equipped with sensors and actuators that connect to each other or to the cloud and shape new behavioral, social, and consumer habits.